Paul Pierce: Boston Celtics (1998–2013)

-Early years and breakthrough (1998–2007)
+Early years and breakthrough (1998–2001)

 Pierce was selected with the 10th overall pick in 1998 NBA draft by the Boston Celtics, a team he "despised" growing up.
 He scored 19 or more points in 10 of his first 11 contests.
 For that year, he averaged 16.5 points and finished third in the voting for Rookie of the Year honors.
 In his second season, he raised his scoring average to 19.5 points per game.
 In the 2000–01 season, Pierce appeared in 82 games (all starts), averaging 25.3 points, 6.4 rebounds, 3.1 assists and 1.68 steals in 38.0 minutes.
 He led the Celtics and finished eighth in the league in points per game and fourth in total points (2,071).
 He was named NBA Player of the Month for March 2001 after averaging 30.3 points, 7.2 rebounds, 3.4 assists, and 1.60 steals for the month.

+First All-Star and playoff appearances (2001–2007)

 In the 2001–02 season, Pierce was named Eastern Conference Co-Player of the Month twice, for December and April.
 That season, Pierce led the Celtics to the playoffs for the first time in seven years and on to the Eastern Conference Finals.
-In Game 3 of the conference finals, the Celtics pulled off the greatest fourth-quarter comeback in NBA playoff history, with Pierce scoring 19 of his 28 points in the final 12 minutes as Boston overcame a 21-point deficit to beat the New Jersey Nets 94–90.
+In Game 3 of the conference finals, the Celtics pulled off the largest fourth-quarter comeback in NBA playoff history, with Pierce scoring 19 of his 28 points in the final 12 minutes as Boston overcame a 21-point deficit to beat the New Jersey Nets 94–90.
 The win gave the Celtics a 2–1 advantage in the series; however, the Nets went on to win the series in six games.

 From 2002 to 2006, Pierce made the All-Star team every season.
 He led the league in total points (2,144) in 2002 and was an All-NBA Third Team selection in 2002 and 2003.
+In the 2007 offseason, Pierce requested a trade to the Dallas Mavericks, and stated that he would publicly demand a trade unless the Celtics acquired a co-star for him.
+A three-team trade between the Celtics, Mavericks, and the Atlanta Hawks was nearly completed, but Atlanta canceled the trade upon learning that Boston would receive a first-round pick.
+Instead, the Celtics decided to fulfill Pierce's request for a co-star.